 The identified impacts, risks, and opportunities related to Water and Marine Resources and Affected communities were not deemed material because they did not meet the materiality thresholds established during the double materiality assessment.
-Our operations, which primarily involve the production of vaccines, are not heavily water-dependent and do not materially affect any communities
+Our operations, which primarily involve the production of vaccines, are not heavily water-dependent and do not materially affect any communities through our operations, resulting in minimal impact and negligible financial or reputational risk in these areas.

-Determination of material information

-To determine the material information disclosed in our sustainability statements, we conducted an assessment of our material impacts, risks, and opportunities.
+Determination of material information To determine the material information disclosed in our sustainability statements, we conducted an assessment of our material impacts, risks, and opportunities.
 This effort was carried out through close collaboration between the Corporate Sustainability department and the ESG Finance department, ensuring an integrated approach across functions.
 The process was designed to align the disclosed information with the outcome of the DMA with the priorities of our key stakeholders while supporting our business strategy.
 See the section The double materiality assessment process for the full description of this process, including the use of thresholds and the implementation of criteria related to material matters and materiality of information.

-Expected time List of material impacts, risks and opportunities (IRO) Location in our FSRS 2 - table 2 value chain horizon Own operations Medium-term Short-term Long-term Upstream Applicable ESRS sub-topic/sub-sub-topic Name of IRO Description Type E1 - Climate change Climate change Extreme weather events in supply Cases of extreme weather events events, without existing mitigating actions, could have potential impacts Risk adaptation chain on production and transportation, specifically in relation to shortages and delayed deliveries from Contract • Manufacturing Organizations and supply of raw materials.
-Due to weather related effects of climate change, without existing mitigating actions, there could be an Climate change Extreme weather events at Risk increased frequency and intensity of extreme weather events, such as storms and floods.
-These extreme adaptation production sites weather events could disrupt manufacturing operations.
-We emit greenhouse gasses as part of activities related to research, development, manufacturing and Climate change mitigation GHG emissions contributing to Actual negative distribution of vaccines, processes which are dependent on various energy sources and use of fossil fuels, climate change impact • • • both in our own operations (Scope 1 and 2) and throughout our value chain (Scope 3).
-Systems controlling refrigerants A potential failure of systems controlling refrigerants which would result in a release of CO, equivalents into Climate change mitigation Potential negative the atmosphere. impact Our manufacturing processes partly rely on energy sources dependent on fossil fuels, which emit green-Energy Reliance on energy sources stem-Actual negative ming from use of fossil fuels house gases and contribute to climate change. impact E2 - Pollution Substances of concern Use of substances of concern A part of our processes in Research and Manufacturing makes use of substances classified as substances of Actual negative • • concern which could be harmful to the environment and/or for people handling the substances. impact Substances of very high Use of substances of very high A part of our processes in Research and Manufacturing makes use of substances classified as substances of Actual negative very high concern which could be harmful to the environment and/or for people handling the substances. impact concern concern We could face a risk in case of further regulatory restrictions on using SVHC's in our operations.
-Regulations Substances of very high Further restriction on the use of Risk banning the use of such substances could have a consequence on the manufacturing process and would substances of very high concern concern • require us to reformulate vaccines.
+List of material impacts, risks and opportunities (IRO) ESRS 2 - table 2 Location in our value chain Expected time horizon Applicable ESRS sub-topic/sub-sub-topic Name of IRO Description Туре Downstream Own operations Upstream Long-term Medium-term Short-term E1 - Climate change

+Climate change adaptation Extreme weather events in supply chain Cases of extreme weather events events, without existing mitigating actions, could have potential impacts on production and transportation, specifically in relation to shortages and delayed deliveries from Contract Risk • • Climate change adaptation Extreme weather events at production sites Manufacturing Organizations and supply of raw materials.
+Due to weather related effects of climate change, without existing mitigating actions, there could be an increased frequency and intensity of extreme weather events, such as storms and floods.
+These extreme Risk • • Climate change mitigation GHG emissions contributing to climate change weather events could disrupt manufacturing operations.
+We emit greenhouse gasses as part of activities related to research, development, manufacturing and distribution of vaccines, processes which are dependent on various energy sources and use of fossil fuels, both in our own operations (Scope 1 and 2) and throughout our value chain (Scope 3).
+Actual negative impact • • • • • Climate change mitigation Systems controlling refrigerants A potential failure of systems controlling refrigerants which would result in a release of CO 2 equivalents into the atmosphere.
+Potential negative impact • • • • Energy Reliance on energy sources stem- ming from use of fossil fuels Our manufacturing processes partly rely on energy sources dependent on fossil fuels, which emit green- house gases and contribute to climate change.
+Actual negative impact • • • •